-Some programs can also support trails, transit, bicycle and pedestrian transportation.
-Travel demand management and other modal activities are denoted by an asterisk.
+Some programs can also support trails, transit, bicycle and pedestrian, travel demand management, and other modal activities and are denoted by an asterisk.
 The programs are grouped by administering agency.

 NATIONAL HIGHWAY TRAFFIC SAFETY ADMINISTRATION (NHTSA)

 - Section 402 Formula Grants - Section 405 National Priority Safety Programs